 GL2.3.1 Provide staff with awareness, tools, and knowledge to assist them in meeting their governance and statutory compliance obligations.
-Governance Staff are made aware of their obligations in regard to statutory compliance and understand how to access information, tools and advice should the need arise.
-GL2.3.2 Carry out governance functions, provide advice and conduct education programs to comply with legislation and best practice including in relation to delegations, legislative interpretation, compliance, complaints, UCCs, GIPA, PPIP, Copyright, PID, Modern Slavery, Fraud and Corruptions Prevention, Policy, etc. Governance Information Technology Deliverable: Awareness, advice and support is provided to staff to ensure they understand and comply with their legislative obligations and follow best practice.
+Governance Staff are made aware of their obligations regarding statutory compliance and understand how to access information, tools and advice should the need arise.
+GL2.3.2 Carry out governance functions, provide advice and conduct education programs to comply with legislation and best practice including in relation to delegations, legislative interpretation, compliance, complaints, UCCs, GIPA, PPIP, Copyright, PID, Modern Slavery, Fraud and Corruptions Prevention, Policy, etc. Governance Information Technology Deliverable: Awareness, advice, and support is provided to staff to ensure they understand and comply with their legislative obligations and follow best practice.
 Assist staff to manage the Councils' governance framework ensuring the Council meets all its statutory and compliance responsibilities.

-L2.3 We v vill continue to manage Council governance functions and statutory requ irements.
-GL2.3.3 Create or review and update all policies that have been identified as required or are due for review.
+.2.3 We will continue to manage Council governance functions and statutory requirements.
+GL2.3.3 Create or review and update all policies identified as required or due for review.
 Place all policies where there are material changes on public exhibition.
 Governance Deliverable:All policy reviews are to be completed by 30 June.